NivenT/nivent.github.io/_posts/blog/2017-08-05-solving-pell.md

 [^14]: This is no coincidence, but we won't get into the reason why here.
 [^15]: It's true in general, but the general proof requires a property of the norm I won't mention here since the norm isn't always given as a nice product.
 We got lucky here that quadratic fields are in a sense "complete" (read: Galois)
 [^16]: Although maybe you've already made the connection by now
-[^17]: If I'm wrong, we'll introduct the other stuff as it pops up
+[^17]: If I'm wrong, we'll introduce the other stuff as it pops up
 [^18]: Which reminds me, why don't we consider the case d = 0 (mod 4) in the previous theorem?
 [^19]: I usually try not to have prereqs for gaining understanding from my posts, but for this one, I feel like you should at least be comfortable with linear algebra (and in particular abstract vector spaces and determinants), or you'll likely be lost at some key points.
 Once we start talking about embeddings, a little big of abstract algebra will help too (in particular, knowing about group homomorphisms)
 [^20]: Why not just call this dimension?
 Because lattices are free Z-modules, and free modules have rank instead of dimesnion.
 Modules are something I want to talk about on this blog at some point, but for now, just know that although lattices have geometric interpretations, modules (and even free modules) in general do not (unlike typical vector spaces), so we use the less geometric-sounding rank instead of dimension.